 The Business Platinum(R) Card from American Express comes in with a starting lineup of 50,000 bonus points after $10,000 spent in the first three months of account opening.
 The bench is also deep, with 25,000 extra points for an additional $10,000 spent in the same period.
 Coming in hot with 5X points for flights and prepaid hotels redeemed through the Amex travel portal, this card has no trouble scoring early.

 The sixth-seeded CitiBusiness/ Aadvantage Platinum Select World Mastercard isn’t shrinking away though, with 2 miles per dollar on eligible American Airlines flights as well as a number of bonus categories.
-With a display of really good film prep, it rolls out a 50,000-mile bonus of its own for $3,000 spent in the first three months.
-It also has a quick-footed player that shoots 10,000 bonus miles after $10,000 is spent in the opening 12 months.
+With a display of really good film prep, it rolls out a 60,000-mile bonus of its own for $3,000 spent in the first three months.
 We have a tight and exciting first half between these two business travel cards.

 (#2) Bank of America(R) Business Advantage Cash Rewards Mastercard(R) credit card vs. (#7) The Blue Business(SM) Plus Credit Card from American Express